-I got a trading psychology question from a new student of mine who’s been struggling for years.
+I got a forex trader psychology question from a new student of mine who’s been struggling for years.
 He’s experienced a common problem you yourself have likely faced.

 Here is what he emailed me below:

 “I know this varies greatly based on internal and external factors, but about how many trades do you take on a daily basis on average?”